What is pre-poll voting?

 You will need photographic identification, such as a driving licence or a passport or I.D. card.
 As you will be voting in a different place from the polling station in your parish, there is no possibility that you can be recognised by parish staff as the pre-poll vote will be staffed by employees of the Judicial Greffe.

-Any registered elector can.
+Any registered elector can pre-poll vote.
 You do not need a reason for doing so.
-You can live in any parish.
 In addition, the Judicial Greffier will arrange for a registered elector who is ill, disabled or illiterate to pre-poll vote, in another location if necessary.

 You can also pre-poll vote if you have registered to vote, but your name and address have been deliberately omitted from the electoral register because there is a risk or threat of harm to you.